brianrclow/personal-website-v2/README.md

 # personal-website-v2

-personal-website-v2 is my second take on a personal website where I keep up to date information about myself, my projects and links to other areas of interest.
-You can view the live version here: [brianrclow.com](https://brianrclow.com)
+personal-website-v2 is my second take on a personal website where I kept up to date information about myself, my projects and links to other areas of interest.
+This version is no longer live, check out the latest version here: [portfolio](https://github.com/brianrclow/portfolio)

 ## Motivation

-I wanted to improve my website, add more projects that I have worked on and make a space for people to see me.
-I am looking for work in the Boise area and thought that updating my website with new information was a good start.
+I wanted to improve my website, add more projects that I had worked on and make a space for people to see me.
+I was looking for work in the Boise area and thought that updating my website with new information was a good start.

 ## License
 [MIT](LICENSE)